 What Is Seroquel?

-When a patient takes this atypical antipsychotic, the chemical activity in their brain will begin to alter.
-Seroquel is responsible for releasing serotonin & dopamine levels in the brain, which should improve symptoms of several mental illness disorders.
+When an individual takes this atypical antipsychotic, the chemical activity in their brain is altered.
+Seroquel releases serotonin and dopamine in the brain, which improves symptoms in individuals with various mental health disorders.

 Why People Use Seroquel

 Doctors commonly prescribe Seroquel to treat or ease the symptoms of various mental health disorders including schizophrenia, bipolar disorder, and depression.
 It may be used in combination with therapy and may be prescribed in addition to another medication, like an antidepressant.
 When used correctly, Seroquel may prevent mood swings, decrease hallucinations (if applicable), improve concentration, increase confidence, and treat depressive or manic episodes.
 The Seroquel dosage depends on various factors like the specific mental health condition being treated, the age of the individual being treated, and others.

 If Seroquel is misused, it can cause someone to feel an intense and potentially dangerous high.
 Abusing Seroquel to improve mood, increase pleasure, or reduce anxiety may result in unpleasant or even fatal side effects.
 When misused, Seroquel overdoses are possible and may include symptoms like drowsiness/sleepiness, increased heartbeat, dizziness, and fainting.

 This prescription drug comes with a high risk of addiction, especially when combined with other medications and drugs.
 Some individuals who misuse Seroquel may mix it with cocaine, for example.
 Chances of addiction and dependence also increase when someone snorts or injects Seroquel instead of taking it as an oral tablet.
 When Seroquel is snorted, it enters the bloodstream more quickly, resulting it an intense high and can lead to a Seroquel overdose.